Bowden cable: History

-and the invention was reported in the Automotor Journal of 1897 where Bowden's address was given as 9 Fopstone Rd, Earls Court.
+and the invention was reported in the Automotor Journal of 1897, where Bowden's address was given as 9 Fopstone Rd, Earls Court.

 The two Bowdens are not known to be closely related.

 The principal element of this was a flexible tube (made from hard wound wire and fixed at each end) containing a length of fine wire rope that could slide within the tube, directly transmitting pulling, pushing or turning movements on the wire rope from one end to the other without the need of pulleys or flexible joints.
 The cable was particularly intended for use in conjunction with bicycle brakes.
 The Bowden Brake was launched amidst a flurry of enthusiasm in the cycle press in 1896.
-It consisted of a stirrup, pulled up by the cable from a handlebar mounted lever, with rubber pads acting against the rear wheel rim.
+It consisted of a stirrup, pulled up by the cable from a handlebar mounted lever, and rubber pads acting against the rear wheel rim.
 At this date bicycles were fixed-wheel (no freewheel), additional braking being offered by a 'plunger' brake pressing on the front tyre.
-The Bowden offered extra braking power still, and was novel enough to appeal to riders who scorned the plunger arrangement, which was heavy and potentially damaging to the (expensive) pneumatic tyre.
-The problem for Bowden was his failure to develop effective distribution networks and the brake was often incorrectly, or inappropriately fitted, resulting in a good number of complaints being aired in the press.
-Its most effective application was on those machines fitted with Westwood pattern steel rims which offered flat contact surfaces for the brake pads.
+The Bowden offered extra braking power still and was novel enough to appeal to riders who scorned the plunger arrangement, which was heavy and potentially damaging to the (expensive) pneumatic tyre.
+The problems for Bowden were his failure to develop effective distribution networks and that the brake was often incorrectly, or inappropriately, fitted, resulting in a good number of complaints being aired in the press.
+Its most effective application was on those machines fitted with Westwood pattern steel rims, which offered flat contact surfaces for the brake pads.